 A discussion of historical/existing modeling results provides information supportive of a conclusion that an increase in emissions from a new (or existing) source will not interfere with the attainment or maintenance of ambient air quality standards for a particular pollutant.
 An analysis that includes a discussion of the relative change in emissions for a facility, dispersion characteristics of the source in question, and/or existing background concentrations is particularly helpful when coupled with a discussion of historical modeling results.
-Also, the calculation used in the toxics deferral procedure outlined in Appendix D of the Air Quality Modeling Guidelines serves as a tool to more objectively use existing modeling results to calculate conservative emissions increases that are part of a weight of evidence approach.
+Also, the calculation used in the toxics deferral procedure outlined in Appendix C of the Modeling Guidelines for Air Quality Permits serves as a tool to more objectively use existing modeling results to calculate conservative emissions increases that are part of a weight of evidence approach.